-Glasses frames can be an expensive investment if you want the latest designer frames, and that’s why it’s very important to know how to best take care of your glasses to keep them in tip top shape until you are able to replace the lenses with your next prescription.
-Glasses care seems easy for many people, but there may be a few things that you do not know about that could be hurting your glasses lenses.
-In this article, we’ll give you a few tips about how to prevent scratches and other damage to your glasses and take care of your glasses.
+Glasses frames can be an expensive investment.
+This is especiall true if you want the latest designer frames.
+That’s why it’s very important to know how to best take care of your glasses.
+Keep them in tip top shape until you are able to replace the lenses with your next prescription.
+Glasses care seems easy for many people, but there are a few things you don’t know that could be hurting your glasses.
+In this article, we’ll give you a few tips about how to prevent scratches and other damage.

 Tip #1: Never Use Tissues, Clothing, or Towels to Clean Your Glasses

-If you’ve used these types of cleaning cloths before, you may be wondering why it isn’t okay to use these objects to clean your glasses?
+If you’ve used these types of cleaning cloths before, you may be wondering why it isn’t okay to use?
 Unfortunately, any of these objects can cause scratches on your glasses lenses.
 Tissues, paper towels, and toilet paper are all made of a wood pulp.
-This means tiny scratches that can add up to big damage, and they won’t get your glasses very clean because they’re not made to do so.
+This means tiny scratches that can add up to big damage.
+They also won’t get your glasses very clean because they’re not made to do so.
 Clothing can get oils on it throughout the day from your body, and this is obviously not what you want to keep your glasses crystal clear.
 Towels can leave fuzz and can scratch with rough edges.

 Solution: Use a Microfiber Cleaning Cloth

 When you’re going out for the day, carry with you a microfiber cleaning cloth.
 This is the best type of cleaning cloth for glasses because it is very soft and will not damage or scratch your lenses.
 To use it, you should use a lens cleaning solution of your choice–not any other type of cleaner–and gently rub the cloth in circles over your lenses to take away smudges and dirt.
 Afterwards, your glasses should be good as new.
 If you do see scratches, it’s time to take care of your glasses and bring them in to see Dr. Myers and get them fixed up.